 can have harmful effects on the people they are spewed at or about.

 With labels, we segregate ourselves into special groups – sub-groups of humanity.
 (NOTE: That is not always bad.
 Segregating into groups of like people can help us find our tribe, but far too often, we use them in a negative way.)

 Labeling begins the day we are born.
-My son and daughter-in-law brought twin grandson’s into this world in December 2020.
-Born at 29 weeks and weighing in around 2 pounds each, they were considered micro-premies.
+My son and daughter-in-law brought twin grandsons into this world in December 2020.
+Born at 29 weeks and each weighing around 2 pounds, they were considered micro-premies.
 (A term I had never heard before.
 And yes, both boys are doing well.)

 By the time we move into the upper-elementary grades, our labels begin to become unbearable, and they come from our friends as well as peers we don’t really know.

 By high school, our peers are handing out labels as well.
 And, then, we have become part of the groups that wear the labels that we do.